lhw-1/rgbd-pathfinder/README.md

 ## Running the RGBD-Pathfinder

-1. Copy the RGB Image into the `input/` directory.
+1. Copy the inputs into the `input/` directory.
+Currently, only images (.jpg / .png) ~~and ROS bag files (.bag)~~ are supported.
-2. Run the command `sh run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Linux, or `Bash run.sh [IMAGE NAME WITH FILE EXTENSION]` if on Windows.
-This currently displays the Depth and Segmentation Images of the original RGB Image given.
+2. Run the command `sh bin/run.sh [IMAGE NAME WITH FILE EXTENSION] [Goal x-coordinate] [Goal y-coordinate]`.
-3. Run the command `sh runrgb.sh [IMAGE NAME WITH FILE EXTENSION]` if on Linux, or `Bash runrgb.sh [IMAGE NAME WITH FILE EXTENSION]` if on Windows.
-This currently displays all possible Nodes inferred from the Goal Vector given, plotted on the original RGB Image given.
+- E.g. `sh bin/run.sh test.jpg 40 50`
 3. The results will be displayed once the process has finished.

-(Currently only supports a single image.
-Will be extended in the future to support videos / multiple images.)

 ### Using different Mask2Former Models

-To use different Mask2Former models, change Line 12 of `init.sh` to the corresponding download link of your preferred model, and change the model and configuration file used in Line 19 of `run.sh`.
-Refer to [this guide](https://github.com/facebookresearch/Mask2Former/blob/main/GETTING_STARTED.md) for more information.
+To use different Mask2Former models, make changes in `bin/init.sh` to the corresponding download link of your preferred model, and make changes in `bin/run.sh` to the model and configuration file to be used instead.
+Refer to [this guide](https://github.com/facebookresearch/Mask2Former/blob/main/GETTING_STARTED.md) for more information on the available models and corresponding configuration files.

 ---